NumericalPacking/Core-Failure-Mitigation-Code/README.md

 mpic++ -o gemm [filename] -w -fopenmp -lblas -m64

-The compiled code can be execution by specifying the following paramenters:
+The compiled code can be executed by specifying the following paramenters (provided all nodes have a copy of the newest "gemm" executable":

 mpirun -np [num_nodes] ./gemm [timestorun] [query_size] [dbsize]